 And out on the trail, once a horse has been there twice, he will remember the exact route, and especially how to get back to the barn.

 It is hard to say that a horse has a ‘mind’.
 Most don’t relate that A + B = C. They don’t think about things; they follow patterns.
 This makes them very trainable.
-Certain individuals are exceptions, however -- we don’t know why, but at the riding school we have had horses who are much more like dogs -- recognizing their ‘person’, and influencing the relationship.
+Certain individual horses are exceptions, however -- we don’t know why, but at the riding school we have had horses who recognize their ‘person’, and influencing the relationship.
 Long ago, we had a cremello gelding called “Sam I Am”, who defied the norm.
 While grooming him, just for fun, he would sometimes move his leg over and stand on my foot, and just look at me.
 I could see the twinkle in his eye!
+And now we have another Cremello -- Casper -- who with his blue eyes can charm and surprise!

 When you buy a horse, or say, ride one on a city-slicker vacation out west, he will have a certain amount of training ‘installed’, somewhat like a Blackberry has ‘apps’.
 A horse that is ‘broke’ is rideable, but at your own risk.
 A horse that has been properly trained will be safe to mount, go forward with a touch of your leg, and will respond to common aids that over the centuries have evolved as the language we use to communicate with him -- that language relying heavily on his ability to memorize patterns.